Bill Hammond

-William Hammond (29 August 1947 – 30 January 2021) was a New Zealand artist who was part of the Post-colonial Gothic movement at the end of the 1990s.
-He lived and worked in Lyttelton, New Zealand.
+William Hammond (29 August 1947 – 30 January 2021) was a New Zealand artist who was part of the post-colonial Gothic movement at the end of the 1990s.
+He lived and worked in Lyttelton.
 The theme of his works centred around the environment and social justice.

 Early life

 Hammond was born in Christchurch on 29 August 1947.
 He attended Burnside High School.
 He went on to study at the Ilam School of Fine Arts of the University of Canterbury from 1966 until 1969.
 Before embarking on his career in art, he worked in a sign factory, made wooden toys, and was a jewellery designer.
-He also had a keen interest in music, serving as the percussionist for a jug band.
+He also had a keen interest in music, serving as the percussionist for a jug band called The Band of Hope.

 Career

 Hammond started to exhibit his works in 1980, and went back to painting on a full-time basis one year later.
-His first solo exhibition came in March 1987, at the Peter McLeavey Gallery in Wellington.
-This was followed by over 20 further exhibitions at the aforementioned gallery.
+His first solo exhibition was at the Brooke Gifford Gallery in Christchurch in 1982.
+In March 1987 he showed for the first time at the Peter McLeavey Gallery in Wellington, an exhibition followed by over 20 others.

 One of Hammond's best known work was the painting Waiting for Buller (1993).
-This was in reference to Walter Lawry Buller, the first New Zealander ornithologist who wrote A History of New Zealand Birds in 1873.
+This was in reference to Walter Lawry Buller, the first New Zealander ornithologist who wrote A History of New Zealand Bird s in 1873.
 Hammond was particularly interested in the contradictions in Buller's life, in how he documented birds while being a hunter and taxidermist.
 Another noted piece of his was Fall of Icarus (1995), which explores the effects of the colonisation on the country, and is exhibited at Christchurch Art Gallery.
 The Guardian described this as "his most famous work".
 His painting Bone Yard, Open Home (2009) was the largest single piece of canvas he painted, with a width of more than four metres.

+In 1994, Hammond was the joint Premier Award winners with Luise Fong for the Visa Gold Art Award, the largest art prize in New Zealand at the time.

 Themes

 The overarching theme of Hammond's work was social and environmental issues.
 Specifically, it touched on the imperiled state of both, as well as the destruction brought on by colonisation.
 His paintings feature two common themes: references to popular music and gaunt creatures with avian heads and human limbs.
 The characters in Hammond's paintings, which were often anthropomorphic animals, rarely move away from their natural habitat and are in no hurry.
 Humans are notably absent from his works during the later part of his career, which was influenced by his visit to the Auckland Islands in 1989.
-Two signature colors employed by Hammond were emerald green and gold.
+Two signature colours employed by Hammond were emerald green and gold.
 He was also at the forefront of the Post-colonial Gothic movement.
 This ultimately became "one of the most influential tendencies in New Zealand painting" at the turn of the 3rd millennium.